appwrite/demos-for-angular/file-upload-example/README.md

 ## Working with Appwrite

-For working with Appwrite we will use a a service (`src/app/appwrite.service.ts`).
+For working with Appwrite, we will use a a service (`src/app/appwrite.service.ts`).
 Most of the service's methods is just a wrapper around Appwrite's SDK Storage API methods.
 I'll wrap every promise around an `Observable` to be consistent with Angular's built-in `HttpClient`.

 ### Detail about our service